NeuroJSON/jnifti/JNIfTI_specification.md

 ### NIFTIExtension

-In the NIFTI-1/2 format, if `extensions[0]` in the `nifti1_extender` structure is set to non-zero, NIFTI-1 stores one or multiple raw data buffers as the extension data.
+In the NIFTI-1/2 format, if `extensions[0]` in the `nifti1_extender` structure is non-zero, NIFTI-1 stores one or multiple raw data buffers as the extension data.
-If these extension data buffer present, one may use the `NIFTIExtension` container to store these data buffers for compatibility purposes only.
+If these extension data buffers are present, one may use the `NIFTIExtension` container to store these data buffers for compatibility purposes only.

-The `NIFTIExtension` must be an array object, with each element containing a NIFTI-1 extension buffer in the order of presence.
+The `NIFTIExtension` must be an array object, with each element containing a NIFTI-1 extension buffer in the order it is presented.

 ```
  "NIFTIExtension":[